7 REASONS WHY YOU HAVE TO VISIT BENITSES, CORFU

 They have a few places to sit but in general it’s better to take your pita to the beach just across the main square.
 During the day, there are seats there that you have to pay for, but in the evening, after dark, the seats are usually still there and there is nobody charging for them.
 It became a routine for us to get gyros from the Kebab House, and then go and sit on the beach to eat it.

 6. Enjoy the sea

 Benitses beach is a pebbled beach, but that doesn’t mean that the water is any less clear.
 In fact, the stonier the beach, the better it tends to be for snorkelling and underwater activities.
 As it’s traditionally a fishing village, there are lots of different species of fish in the water surrounding Benitses.
-Grab a snorkel and jump in.
+Grab a good pair of goggles that aren’t gonna steam up, maybe a snorkel if you fancy spending longer underwater, and jump in.
 You can find octopi, various fishes, and even jellyfish.
 Just be careful when stepping on the floor as sea urchins also live around the area.

 If you want to be out on the sea, you can take various boat trips from Benitses.
 Whether you just want a banana boat ride along the coast, or a proper boat trip to a neighbouring island like Paxos or Antipaxos, Benitses is a great place to start.
 The village also features a marina with lots of sailing boats.